dylanfair/checklist/README.md

 To update, `u` followed by a corresponding number will allow you to change that element for the currently selected task.

-To delete, `d` will prompt you with a `y` or `n` whether you want to delete it. `dd` will also blow through the prompt.
+To delete, `d` will prompt you with a `y` or `n` whether you want to delete it. `dd` is an alternative to delete quickly.

 `qc` will mark the selected task as `Complete` if not already.
 If used on a task that is complete, it will mark it as `Open`.
 This is mostly to save time from going to update, then status, and then marking the task `Complete`.

 ### Configuration memory

-`checklist` will remember the last Status filter and Urgency sort you had if you are to exit out and come back.
+`checklist` will remember the last `Status` filter and `Urgency` sort you had if you are to exit out and come back.
 Other "state" like any current `Tag` filter, or the current `Layout View`, are not kept.

 ## VSCode oddity